-Drawing and Design: This is an introductory course for students interested in taking art.
+This is an introductory course for students interested in taking art.
 It provides intensive work with various drawing skills and media while introducing students to the basic vocabulary of art and design.
-Specific topics covered include shading, use of color, perspective and architecture, the human form and portraiture.
-Painting is not a current part of the class, and there is no digital component.
+Specific topics covered include drawing, color, architecture, painting, photography, graphics, printmaking and sculpture.
+Careers in art are also explored.
+It should be noted that this course is as academically rigorous as core subjects and should only be taken by students who are prepared to spend a minimum of 7 1⁄2 hours each week on assignments and projects.